parttimenerd/Jomoku/README.md

     14 |   |   |   |   |   |   |   |   |   |   |   |   |   |   |

 #TODO
-- Built single player mode with computer opponent
-- Built a simple GUI for people hating the console
+- Built a simple GUI for people hating the console (work in progress, use `-gui` to use it)

 #License